-Study programs of all three EU university partners have a structure 3 + 2, i.e. 3 years of undergraduate or bachelor study (BSc) and 2 years of graduate or master degree (MSc) (Figure 1).
-On the other hand, all programs in Serbia and Bosnia and Herzegovina (besides programme at the University of Sarajevo) have a 4 + 1 structure, i.e. 4 years for undergraduate and 1 year for graduate studies.
-Following the rule of 30 ECTS for one semester, distribution of the ECTS are according the studies structure, as shown on Figure 2.
+Study programs of all three EU university partners have a 3 + 2 structure, i.e. 3 years of undergraduate or bachelor study (BSc) and 2 years of graduate or master's degree (MSc) (Figure 1).
+On the other hand, all programs in Serbia and Bosnia and Herzegovina (besides the programme at the University of Sarajevo) have a 4 + 1 structure, i.e. 4 years for undergraduate and 1 year for graduate studies.
+According to the rule of 30 ECTS for one semester, the distribution of the ECTS follows the studies structure, as shown in Figure 2.

-These differences in duration of the 1st cycle and 2nd cycle study programmes can be an obstacle to the full harmonization of programs and especially to the establishment of joint studies between EU and WB partner institutions.
+These differences in duration of the 1^{st} cycle and 2^{nd} cycle study programmes can be an obstacle to the full harmonization of programs and especially to the establishment of joint studies between EU and WB partner institutions.